 This is detailing where you want your brand to be.
 Where you visualise your brand heading, right now and in the future.
-What are your current objectives, and what’s the end goal?
+What are your current brand and marketing objectives, and what’s the end goal?

 You may want to keep things brief, or create a timeline and detail where you want to be set out in weeks, months, and years.